Even Though We're Adults: Drama

 A live-action television drama adaptation starring Mizuki Yamamoto and Chiaki Kuriyama was announced on February 18, 2025.
-It is set to premiere on Hulu on April 26, 2025.
+It aired on Hulu from April 26 to July 5 of the same year.

 Reception

-Erica Friedman of Yuricon in her review of volume 1 noted her ambivalent relationships towards Shimura's work due to the "varying degrees of verisimilitude" that Shimura has toward gender and sexual minorities within their work; further commenting that "this story feels equal parts solid and kind of icky.
-It may also be that I’m not particularly thrilled to have either another “messy relationship with a married woman story” or a story that makes the lesbian performatively self-loathy.
-At the same time, there are elements here that keep bringing me back to this story" In her volume 6 review she went on to praise the series as a whole, "I’m still of the belief that this is Shimura-sensei’s best work to date and I just hope she has a clear ending in mind – whether it’s the ending I want, or not."
+Erica Friedman of Yuricon in her review of Volume 1 noted her ambivalent relationships towards Shimura's work due to the "varying degrees of verisimilitude" that Shimura has toward gender and sexual minorities within their work, further criticizing that "this story feels equal parts solid and kind of icky.
+It may also be that I'm not particularly thrilled to have either another "messy relationship with a married woman story" or a story that makes the lesbian performatively self-loathy.
+At the same time, there are elements here that keep bringing me back to this story" In her volume 6 review, she went on to praise the series as a whole: "I'm still of the belief that this is Shimura-sensei's best work to date and I just hope she has a clear ending in mind – whether it's the ending I want, or not."

-Anna Williams, writing from Comic Book Resources, noted that Shimura handled the topics of marriage, cheating, and discovering one's sexuality in adulthood, with "expertise and grace"; remarking that the series "is an absolute must-read series for anyone searching for a yuri manga that chooses to take a much more somber, bittersweet look at love."
+Anna Williams, writing from Comic Book Resources, noted that Shimura handled the topics of marriage, cheating, and discovering one's sexuality in adulthood, with "expertise and grace", remarking that the series "is an absolute must-read series for anyone searching for a yuri manga that chooses to take a much more somber, bittersweet look at love."